Scattering rigidity for analytic metrics: Introduction

 For what concerns Riemannian manifolds with boundary that are not simple, in particular those which are not simply connected and have geodesics of infinite length, the only results in the direction of scattering rigidity are the special example of \cite{Croke14} mentionned above, and the result of the second author \cite{Guillarmou17} stating that two negatively curved surfaces with strictly convex boundary and the same scattering data are conformally equivalent.\\

 In this work, we prove that scattering rigidity holds within the class of real analytic negatively curved manifolds:

-\begin{theorem} Let $(M_1,g_1)$ and $(M_2,g_2)$ be two real analytic compact connected Riemannian manifolds (of any dimension) with non-empty analytic strictly convex boundary and negative curvature.
+\begin{theorem} Let $(M_1,g_1)$ and $(M_2,g_2)$ be two real analytic negatively curved compact connected Riemannian manifolds (of any dimension) with non-empty analytic strictly convex boundary.
 Assume that $(\pl M_1,h_1)=(\pl M_2,h_2)$ where $h_i:=g_i|_{T\pl M_i}$ is the metric on the boundary, and that their scattering data ${\rm Sc}(M_1,g_1)={\rm Sc}(M_2,g_2)$ agree.
 Then there exists an analytic diffeomorphism $\psi:M_1\to M_2$ such that $\psi|_{\pl M_1}={\rm Id}$ and $\psi^*g_2=g_1$. \end{theorem} In particular for analytic negatively curved surfaces, the scattering data determines both the topology and the geometry, and not only the conformal class as in \cite{Guillarmou17}.

 We note that the class of manifolds we consider have in general trapped geodesics, that is infinite length geodesics that do not intersect the boundary.
 In fact, we prove a result for a more general class of manifolds, as we now explain.
-Let $(M,g)$ be a compact Riemannian manifold with strictly convex boundary, let $SM:=\{(x,v)\in TM\, | \, |v|_{g_x}=1\}$ be the unit tangent bundle and $\varphi_t^g:SM\to SM$ be the geodesic flow at time $t$, with $X_g$ its generating vector field.
+Let $(M,g)$ be a compact Riemannian manifold with strictly convex boundary.
+Let $SM:=\{(x,v)\in TM\, | \, |v|_{g_x}=1\}$ be the unit tangent bundle and $\varphi_t^g:SM\to SM$ be the geodesic flow at time $t$, with $X_g$ its generating vector field.
 The trapped set is the closed set defined by

-it is invariant by $\varphi_t^g$.
+This is an invariant set under $\varphi_t^g$.
 We will assume that the trapped set $\mc{K}^g$ is \emph{hyperbolic} for the geodesic flow, i.e there exists a continuous flow-invariant splitting of $T(SM)$ over $\mc{K}^g$:

 and constants $C>0,\nu>0$ such that $\|\mathrm{d}\varphi^g_t|_{E_s}\|\leq Ce^{-\nu t}$ and $\|\mathrm{d}\varphi^g_{-t}|_{E_u}\|\leq Ce^{-\nu t}$ for all $t>0$; the distributions $E_s$ and $E_u$ are called the stable and unstable bundles.
 Another assumption we make is the absence of conjugate points: recall that $x,x'$ are said to be conjugate points if there is $v\in S_xM$, and $t> 0$ such that $\pi_0(\varphi_t^g(x,v))=x'$ and